-Images from which facade geometry can be extracted are generally divided into three categories: aerial images [5], street view images [6], camera shots [4], These image types are often used in datasets for facade analysis, with some datasets combining elements from multiple categories.
-CMP [7] , ECP [8], and Graz50 [9] are datasets commonly used for façade segmentation.
-These datasets contain images of various sizes that have been rectified and annotated, making them suitable for multiple purposes, including façade segmentation and further processing tasks like calculating the window to wall ratio (WWR) [2].
-One approach to estimating the WWR is by applying a prediction model that extracts deep features from the images using a regression based deep neural network.
+Images from which facade geometry can be extracted are generally divided into three categories: aerial images [5], street view images [6] and camera shots [4].
+These image types are often used in datasets for facade analysis, with some datasets combining elements from multiple categories.
+CMP [7] , ECP [8], and Graz50 [9] for example are datasets commonly used for façade segmentation.
+These datasets contain images of various sizes that have been rectified and annotated.
+This makes these datasets suitable for multiple purposes such as façade segmentation as well as window to wall ratio calculation [2].
+One approach to estimating the WWR is by applying a prediction model that extracts deep features from the façade dataset images using a regression based deep neural network.
 In this method, the WWR is computed by dividing the area of the windows by the total area of the image [2].
-However, a potential disadvantage of this approach is that the image area may include more than just the wall, which can lead to inaccuracies in the WWR calculation.

-In addition to the three mentioned façade parsing datasets, two more eTRIMS [10] and ArtDeco [11] were used[3] by for extracting façade geometries.
+In addition to the three mentioned façade parsing datasets, two more eTRIMS [10] and ArtDeco [11] were used by [3] for extracting façade geometries.
 The eTRIMS images are not rectified, and most of the ArtDeco images contain significant vegetation.
 These datasets are generally designed to simplify façade parsing and segmentation tasks.
-[4][3] A custom version of the FCN-8 model, supported by Mask R-CNN and VGG-16, was applied to achieve façade parsing [3].
-Additionally, camera shots and available web images for façades were utilized, ensuring a diverse collection that included different building functions and various façade models, such as hotels, schools, dormitories, hospitals, residences, and shopping centers.
+[4] Exercised camera shots and available web images for façades, ensuring a diverse collection that included different building functions and various façade models, such as hotels, schools, dormitories, hospitals, residences, and shopping centers to diversify the dataset.
 Manual annotation and distortion correction (rectification) were performed during the segmentation process.
 Several deep learning models were tested, with the custom SOLOv2 algorithm yielding the best results.
-The goal was not only to estimate the window-to-wall ratio (WWR) but also to apply it to urban areas on a city scale [4].
+The goal was not only to estimate the window-to-wall ratio (WWR) but also to apply it to urban areas on a city scale.

-Additionally, [5] drones were employed to collect images of blocks of buildings and utilized photogrammetry to extract 3D models from these images.
-Through capturing images with a high overlap percentage and using photogrammetry software, matching points were identified to form the 3D model.
-The buildings in the models were isolated by zooming in on the targeted building and cropping out all surrounding objects; vegetation linked to the building was also cropped.
-Then texture mapping was extracted[5].
-Unlike the way which relies on rectified images, all façades were compiled into a single texture map for the entire envelope of each building.
+Additionally, [5] used drones to collect images of blocks of buildings and utilized photogrammetry to extract 3D models from these images.
+Through capturing images with a high overlap percentage and using photogrammetry software, matching points were identified to form the 3D models of the buildings.
+The buildings in the models were isolated by zooming in on the targeted building and cropping out all surrounding objects, vegetation linked to the building was also cropped.
+Then texture mapping was extracted.
+Unlike methods which rely on rectified images, all façades were compiled into a single texture map for the entire envelope of each building.
 Manual labeling of the texture maps was performed, followed by the application of a combination of conditional General Adversarial Networks (cGANs) [12] and Segment Anything Model (SAM) [13] to detect windows in the façades for calculating the window-to-wall ratio (WWR).
-This approach eliminates the need to rectify each building's façades individually, thereby increasing data processing efficiency [5].
+This approach eliminates the need to rectify each building's façades individually, thereby increasing data processing efficiency.